sftpgo/docs/docs/eventmanager.md

 - `Password expiration check`.
 You can send an email notification to users whose password is about to expire.
 - `User expiration check`.
 You can receive notifications with expired users.
 - `User inactivity check`.
 Allow to disable or delete inactive users.
+- `Share expiration check`.
+Automated lifecycle management for shares based on inactivity, expiration or max tokens.
+You can configure an inactivity threshold, an advance notice period (to trigger events before expiration), and a grace period (soft delete).
+Use the Split events option to generate individual events for each share, enabling 1-to-1 notifications.
+For group shares, warning events are generated for all members, while the deletion event is executed for the share owner.
 - `Identity Provider account check`.
 You can create/update accounts for users/admins logging in using an Identity Provider.
 - `Filesystem`.
 For these actions, the required permissions are automatically granted.
 This is the same as executing the actions from an SFTP client and the same restrictions applies.
 Supported actions:
   - `Rename`.
 You can rename one or more files or directories.